III Manual Customer Drawknob Console

 R.A.
 Colby was chosen from a field of five builders to be contracted for the installation of an instrument that would provide mechanical reliability, tonal variety and superb quality.
 The first and foremost consideration was to get proper egress of harmonically balanced sound into the room without forcing the pipework to "overspeak" in the chancel.
 We immediatly recommended that the Great division be brought out from the chamber and placed on the main axis of the room.
 There it would be allowed to speak freely and sing into the room.
 This initially met with some resistance due to perceived interference with the chancel stained glass window which is a focal point of the church.
 The final, simple design of the Great organ provided a complement to the window and enchanced the chancel area itself.
 The carved case was in keeping with the balance of details in the chancel.
 With this bridge crossed, we were next asked "what would be the best stop we could add to the organ that you have not already included."
 Our answer was a challenging statement, "access to the room."

-The organ was also designed with tonal and mechanical "levels" to allow for ease of service.
-This not only provides for quality service in the future, it dramatically reduces the cost as all components of the instrument are very easily accessible.
+The organ was also designed with independent tonal and mechanical "levels" to allow for ease of service.
+This not only provides for keeping mechanical noise to a minimum, it also allows quality service in the future.
+It dramatically reduces the cost of future service as all components of the instrument are very easily accessible.